13 Common Hummingbird Myths You Need To Ignore

 Commercially purchased hummingbird nectar using red food dye is fresh and healthy.

-Commercially purchased hummingbird nectar uses red food dye additives to preserve shelf life of the product and therefore is not beneficial for the health of the hummingbird.
+Commercially purchased hummingbird nectar with synthetic red food dye is not recommended for hummingbirds.
+While it can appear fresh and attractive, the additives preserve the shelf life of the product and is not beneficial for the health of the hummingbird and can pose health risks.

-There has been no definitive evidence that commercially purchased nectar using red food dye #40 is harmful to hummingbirds.
-However, research shows other animals tested who consumed red food dye lost weight, had a poorer survival rate and showed a decrease in reproduction.
+Though evidence is still being studied, some research shows other tested animals who consumed red food dye #40 lost weight, had a poorer survival rate and showed a decrease in reproduction.
+Other concerns include potential liver or kidney damage over time.

-While commercialized hummingbird nectar using red food dye is available and convenient to purchase, overtime, the use of red dye #40 will be detrimental to hummingbirds and its cost is significantly more than making your own hummingbird nectar.
+While commercialized hummingbird nectar using red food dye is available and convenient to purchase, overtime, the use of red dye #40 will be detrimental to hummingbirds.

 Making your own homemade hummingbird nectar is easy and cost-effective using only sugar and water without the added red food dye.
 It is good advice to avoid red food coloring whether in homemade or commercial hummingbird nectar.